Skip to main content

 This tutorial covers using R in the field of panel data econometrics.
 Illustrated throughout with examples in econometrics, political science, agriculture and epidemiology, it presents classic methodology and applications as well as more advanced topics and recent developments in this field including error component models, spatial panels and dynamic models.
 The authors have developed the software programming in R and host replicable material on the book's accompanying website.

-Introduction to the Mathematics of Finance
+Introduction to the Mathematics of Finance by

 Call Number: AMS e-book